WARRIOR Mnemonic: How SpongeBob’s Crew Stays in Charge When Current Events Get Loud

 Squidward Tentacles sighed.
 “Well, I get frustrated when my clarinet practice doesn’t go perfectly.”

 He crossed his arms.
-“But maybe if I actually recognized that frustration, I could channel it into improving my technique instead of giving up.”
+“But maybe if I actually recognized that frustration, I could use it to improve my technique instead of giving up.”

 After a pause, he muttered, “I hate to say it… but that makes sense.”